danielabar/meblog/src/markdown/rails-query-perf.md

 Execution Time: 11.880 ms
 ```

-A sequential scan means that PostgreSQL is scanning the entire table sequentially to find rows that meet the condition specified in the WHERE clause - this is why its so slow.
-And it will continue to get slower as the number of trips increases.
+A sequential scan means that PostgreSQL is scanning the entire table sequentially to find rows that meet the condition specified in the WHERE clause.
+This is a very slow operation, and will continue to get slower as the number of trips increases.
 Which means this version of the query won't "scale" as the application grows.

 To understand why a slow sequential scan is being used to filter `trips` rows based on `completed_at`, we can take a look at the `trips` table schema.
 Still in the database console, the `\d table_name` meta command can be used to display any table schema: